Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Tegenungan Waterfall - 5D Adventurous Bali Itinerary

-In the outskirts of Ubud in Sukawati lies one of the most famous waterfalls around Bali, and also one of the most beautiful.
+In the outskirts of Ubud in Sukawati lies one of the most famous waterfalls around Bali, and also one of the most beautiful — Tegenungan Waterfall.
 Although it’s a popular tourist spot, the vast area has ample vantage points to have a good look without being distracted by the crowd.

 This waterfall is also known by another name — Blangsinga Waterfall.
 Its name depends on which side of the waterfall you end up at!
 We found that the view from Blangsinga’s side was better; get there by walking towards the right until you reach the waterfall.

-*Pro-tip: If you’ve got a drone, bring it so you can capture the majestic view in its entirety!
+*Pro-tip: Bring a drone if you have one to capture the majestic view in its entirety!

 Ubud Market

-Famous for its appearance in 2010 film Eat Pray Love, shop for an array of handicraft and souvenirs at the Ubud Market, and its sister Ubud Traditional Art Market.
+Shop for an array of handicrafts and souvenirs at the Ubud Market, and its sister Ubud Traditional Art Market.
 Purchase traditional sarongs, woven straw bags and exotic monk bags, or simply stroll through the open-air street to soak in the atmosphere.

 Campuhan Ridge Walk